catfacedck/Freebsd-bhyve-wifi/README.md

 Guest with WiFi host networking that uses pf.
 In order to support WiFi from the host, provisioning is a bit more complicated than when using wired Ethernet on the host (see the handbook) as WiFi interfaces cannot support multiple IP addresses.

-This WiFi freebsd 14-stable host/guest install tested with*BSD guests.
+A. This WiFi freebsd 14-stable laptop host install tested with *BSD guests.

-Freebsd host is assigned IP address 10.0.0.1/24 while guest is assigned IP address 10.0.0.2/24.
+	- Freebsd host is assigned IP address 10.0.0.1/24 while guest is assigned IP address 10.0.0.2/24.

-**Security Note: networking with laptop WiFi passed to the guest exposes your machine(s) on the Internet.**
+	- **Security Note: networking with laptop WiFi passed to the guest exposes your machine(s) on the Internet.**

-vm-bhyve is not being used here and neither are zfs disks.
+	- vm-bhyve is not being used here and neither are zfs disks.

 **_Step-by step procedure, assuming your freebsd host WiFi is wlan1:_**